top of page

 Eligibility: High school students entering grades 10-12

+The Museum of History and Industry’s History Lab is a summer program for high school students interested in local history and storytelling.
+You will refine your research skills, explore ways to interpret history, and work on a project on a topic of your choice.
 Held at MOHAI with off-site field trips, each session focuses on a specific theme, such as Seattle’s architectural history.
-Students will research MOHAI’s collection, conduct fieldwork, and learn to present history through digital tools.
+You will research MOHAI’s collection, conduct fieldwork, and learn to present history through digital tools.
 At the end of the program, projects will be published on the Rainy Day History website.
 Enrollment is limited to six participants.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.